Every Boilermaker Engineer Codes (EBEC)

 This course uses Python to introduce fundamental procedural and object-oriented programming concepts.
 Amongst the many topics covered are such diverse elements as variables, data structures (lists, tuples, dictionaries, and sets), file handling, decision structures, loops, functions and modules, as well as classes and objects, data attributes, and methods.1

 The course content is split over 13 units with each containing reading assignments, recorded lectures, programming exercises and a quiz.
 The last unit focuses on a comprehensive multi-week final project.
 Passing typically requires about 6 hours of work per unit.
 We cover one unit per week in spring and fall semesters, and 2 units per week in the summer semesters.
 Help is provided through multiple virtual office hours and multiple in-person sessions every week.
-Students who achieve 70% or more will earn a certificate issued by the College of Engineering.
+Learners who successfully complete the course requirements will earn a certificate issued by the College of Engineering.

 Familiarity with intermediate algebra and a personal computer on which you can install software are required.